 However, according to a study published in The International Journal of Cosmetic Science, the most significant improvement in your skin occurs at the four-week mark.

-Heavier drinkers may also experience a more difficult side effect of Dry January in the first week of sobriety: the symptoms of alcohol withdrawal.
+Heavier drinkers may also experience a more difficult side effect of Sober October in the first week of sobriety: the symptoms of alcohol withdrawal.

 If, in the first week or two of going sober, you experience shaking, headaches, nausea, increased anxiety, or insomnia, it's possibly a signal that you were ingesting too much alcohol and your body is now struggling to adjust to life without it.

-To get the full benefits of sobriety in Dry January — including a boosted immune system, a healthier gut, and clear skin — one week isn't really enough, but benefits definitely begin to kick in when drinking subsides.
+To get the full benefits of sobriety in Sober October — including a boosted immune system, a healthier gut, and clear skin — one week isn't really enough, but benefits definitely begin to kick in when drinking subsides.

 For more information on how to stop drinking for good, check Drink Aware's website here.